nlaquan/entity-relationship-graphdb/dev-api/README.md

 * [Docker](#setup)

 ## General info
-This project provide api documentation for service built by dev-api project
+This project implement api service for entity relationship graphdb

 ## Technologies
-This project use [Reactjs](https://reactjs.org/) for building UI
+This project use [Nodejs](https://nodejs.org/en) for building service.

 ## Setup
 In order to run this project, run the following these command